dendrondal/dots/README.md

 Now just copy the .vimrc vile to your home folder, and run `:PluginInstall` inside of vim.

+For YouCompleteMe, remember to run `install.py` inside of /.vim/plugged.

 # License
 MIT License